af2111/AlgorithmsAndDataStructures/doc.md

 If the modulo is never zero, it will return true as the number is not divisible by anthing but itself or one and is therefore not a prime.

-The code is partly based of this logic: https://www.programiz.com/java-programming/examples/prime-number
+The code is partly based off this logic: https://www.programiz.com/java-programming/examples/prime-number